Assessing a Template-Based Approach for Core-Collapse Supernova Gravitational-Wave Detection: False Alarms

 \section{False Alarms}

-So far, we have not considered the FAR in our discussion of our results.
-It is clear from Fig.~\ref{fig:optimal} that a network SNR threshold of 6 will lead to false triggers.
+In this work, we focus on a follow-up search scenario and we have, therefore, not considered false alarms so far.
+Nevertheless, it is useful to briefly discuss false triggers in the context of our analysis.

+We define a false alarm as an event that is not associated with an injected signal but produces a network SNR above our chosen threshold of $\SNR_n = 6$.
+The FAR is defined as the number of such events per unit time.
+Since the overlap between detector noise and individual templates varies across the template bank, the FAR depends on the number of templates included in the search.
+In contrast to the case of stationary Gaussian noise, where the FAR can be predicted from the statistical properties of the SNR, real detector data is neither Gaussian nor stationary.
+Consequently, the FAR must be measured empirically (see, e.g., \cite{nitz_17,kumar_24}).

+\reply{We estimate the FAR by time-shifting the L1 SNR time series relative to H1 by 100 distinct shifts ranging from 10 to 307 seconds.
+The shifts are integer multiples of 1~s, matching the 1~Hz sampling of the SNR time series used in our analysis.
+These shifts are well above the H1--L1 light-travel time of approximately 10~ms, which ensures that the background is free from any astrophysical signal.
+This procedure yields approximately one year of effective background.}

-In Fig.~\ref{fig:falarmvsntemp}, we show the FAR as a function of the number of templates included in our analysis.
-The results represent signals injected at a source distance of 1 kpc.
-Using the full template bank (with 150 templates), we find a FAR of $\sim 130$ per day.
-We also see that while the FAR grows nonlinearly with the number of templates, there is a relatively small difference, roughly 15\%, in the FAR when using five and 150 templates.
-The difference in the FAR between 50 and 150 templates is approximately 8\%.
-We do not show the FAR as a function of distance, but it does not change much when changing the injection distance, which is what we would expect for false triggers.
+Fig.~\ref{fig:falarmvsntemp} shows the FAR as a function of the number of templates included in the analysis. \reply{Using the full template bank consisting of 150 templates, we obtain a FAR of $184.9$ events per day.
+The FAR increases with the number of templates, although the dependence is relatively weak: the difference between using five and 150 templates is approximately $15\%$, while the difference between 50 and 150 templates is roughly $4\%$.}

-A FAR of 130 events means the matched-filtering method presented in this work is not yet suited to run as a stand-alone and independent search.
-However, core-collapse supernovae are true multi-messenger events, and we expect that neutrino detectors will pin down the time of the explosion with millisecond precision for a galactic event \citep{Azfar_24}.
-With a FAR of 130, the probability of a false trigger randomly aligning with a neutrino detection is $\sim 1 \times 10^{-3}$, if we divide the data into 1 s long segments.
+{The FAR reported above is relatively high, which means that our approach, in its current form, cannot be used to confidently detect GWs from core-collapse supernovae without a coincident neutrino detection.
+Separating real events from noise triggers would require a substantially higher $\SNR_n$ threshold, which would in turn reduce the detection efficiency.
+Moreover, raising the threshold alone would not eliminate the loudest noise triggers: some of the largest $\SNR_n$ values produced by our pipeline are caused by detector glitches, which would survive any threshold tuning.
+The method is therefore, in its current form, not suited to be run as a blind search.}